Could the Oasis of Ready Player One Exist in Our World?

 3. Health and Safety Concerns

-If you’ve not read the novel, this would be lost on you, for the movie version of Parzival was portrayed by the handsome and healthy looking Tye Sheridan.
-In the novel, Parzival i.e. Wade Watts openly laments how he was overweight his entire life.
+If you’ve not read the novel, this will be lost on you, for the movie version of Parzival was portrayed by handsome and healthy-looking Tye Sheridan.
+In the original story, Parzival i.e. Wade Watts openly laments how he was overweight his entire life.
 He also attributes his weight problem to him spending too much time each day being in the Oasis.
 To have an idea, just imagine a frumpy teenager spending 10 to 12 hours each day locked up in his room.
 He survives on little more than junk food and soda.
 Outside of some arm and leg movements, he gets no exercise and sun too.
 Not a very healthy lifestyle at all, is it?

 Of course, given we already have entertainment systems like the Xbox Kinect, one could argue not everyone would end up that way.
-Wouldn’t there be a plethora of fitness programmes in the Oasis?
-A whole planet devoted to fitness, perhaps named as Balboa or Sparta?
+Wouldn’t there be a plethora of fitness programs in the Oasis?
+Perhaps a whole planet devoted to fitness, aptly named as Balboa or Sparta?
 Chances are, though, few players would be inclined to sweat it out in any of these, simply because you don’t need to exercise to look fit and beautiful in a virtual reality world.
 All you need is an hour fussing over your avatar and there you have it, you’re the next Schwarzenegger.
 The next Leonidas.
-Given this situation, how long would it be before governments are forced to intervene?
-Before both credible and suspect medical researches surface in the hundreds and terrify many, particularly parents?
+With this, how long would it be before governments are forced to intervene?
+Before both credible and suspect medical researches surface in the hundreds and terrify many with doomsday prophecies, particularly those aimed at parents?
 While none of these is likely to doom something as seductive as the Oasis, they would still constrict growth.
-Actually, all it needs is just one major health scare.
+Actually, all it takes is just one major health scare.
 The entire technology might be sent to its grave right away.

 To be fair, not all political motivations are insidious.
-Freedom of information presentation or interaction comes with a plethora of ills, foremost of which being exploitation by extremists.
-(As with what’s happening with our existing Internet) That said, one cannot ignore the reality that most politicians would be appalled by the persuasiveness of information and opinions presented on a virtual reality medium, and correspondingly go all out to condemn, control, or crush the medium.
+Freedom of information flow does come with a plethora of ills, foremost of which being exploitation by extremists.
+(As with what’s happening with our existing Internet) That said, one cannot ignore the reality that most politicians would be appalled by the persuasiveness of information or opinions presented on a virtual reality medium like the Oasis, and correspondingly go all out to condemn, control, or crush the medium.
 Again, such antagonism wouldn’t outright destroy the technology or the medium, but it would certainly strangle it.
 If I were to hazard a guess, the most likely outcome of would be a mixture of what’s already written above.
 There would be many variants, each badly restricted by a slew of laws and regulations.
 None would dominate the world population the way Oasis does in Ready Player One.
 None would remotely be as enjoyable or as dreamy too.

 Questions & Answers